Top 10 Gay Bars & Clubs in San Antonio (2026)

 - During Fiesta (April): The whole city is in party mode.
 The Strip gets wild, and Cornyation tickets sell out

-- During Pride (June): Block Party runs Saturday-Sunday 5 PM to 5 AM.
+- During Pride (June): Block Party runs Saturday-Sunday from 5 PM until late.
 The best nightlife weekend of the year

 When Is San Antonio Pride?

 San Antonio Pride 2026 runs Friday, June 26 through Sunday, June 28.
 The Pride Bigger Than Texas Night Parade steps off at 9:00 PM on Saturday, June 27, heading north on North Main Avenue through The Strip.
-The Block Party runs Saturday and Sunday from 5 PM to 5 AM.
+The Block Party runs Saturday and Sunday from 5 PM until late.
 Every bar on this list runs special events, extended hours, and Pride-themed programming during the weekend.

 Read the full guide: San Antonio Pride 2026: Night Parade, Parties & Complete Guide